ogomez92/crossboard/README.md

 ## Usage

-Crossboard runs in two modes:
+Crossboard runs a server by default and has two usage patterns:

-- Monitor mode (`-m host[:port]`): runs a server (default `:9876`) and watches your system clipboard for text; sends changes to the peer and accepts incoming copies.
+- Monitor/connect mode (`-m host[:port]`): watches your clipboard and connects to the peer; both sides can send/receive over the single TCP connection.
+The listener side does not need `-m`.
-- One‑shot mode (no `-m`): requires piped stdin and a destination host; sends once and exits.
-Does not run a server.
+- One‑shot mode (no `-m` + piped stdin): send once to a destination host and exit.
+The server is still started in normal usage, but one‑shot exits after send.

 ### Monitor mode: sync to a peer (two‑way)

-On each computer, run with the same `-k` and the other machine’s address in `-m`:
+With the same `-k` on both computers, only one side needs to dial the other with `-m`:

 ```
-# On Machine A
+# On Machine A (connects to B)
 ./crossboard -k "shared-secret" -m machineB.local

-# On Machine B
+# On Machine B (listens only)
-./crossboard -k "shared-secret" -m machineA.local
+./crossboard -k "shared-secret"
 ```

 Notes:
 - `-m` accepts `host` or `host:port`.
 If the port is omitted, `9876` is used.
-- Both sides run a server so either can connect when available.
+- Both sides run a server so either can accept connections.
+If both also specify `-m` to each other, two connections will work fine; it’s just not required.
-- Each side monitors its own system clipboard and sends text changes to the peer.
+- Each side monitors its own system clipboard and sends text changes to connected peers.
 - If you type or pipe into stdin while it’s running, Crossboard also forwards that input to the peer.
 - Received text is placed on the receiver’s clipboard; a sound is played.
 - Loop protection prevents immediately re‑sending text that was just received and set locally.